dell/csm-docs/content/docs/csidriver/features/powerscale.md

 3. Creation of custom-volumesnapshot classes with proper isiPath matching corresponding storage classes.
 4. Inclusion of cluster name in volume handle, if you want to provision existing static volumes.

-> The 'clusterName' serves as a logical, unique identifier that should remain unchanged once it is included in the volume handle.
-Altering this identifier is not advisable, as it would result in the failure of all operations associated with the volume that was created earlier.

 ## Consuming existing volumes with static provisioning